This blog may contain affiliate links. Read our disclosure policy for more info.

 Breakfast – Cafe Medina

 We’re kicking off Day 2 with breakfast at Cafe Medina, a European-style brunch spot.
-They’re open daily from 9 am – 3 pm – so you can sleep in a little before enjoying a tasty meal!
+They’re open from 8 am – 3 pm on weekdays and open an hour later on weekends – so you can sleep in a little before enjoying a tasty meal!
 What I love about their menu is how fresh and satisfying everything is, with options for vegetarians and meat lovers alike.

-This spot is popular though, so you should reserve a table in advance.
+This spot is popular, though, so we recommend reserving a table in advance.
 You can book up to two weeks beforehand, although they do hold a few tables for walk-ins.
 So if you don’t get a reservation, it might still be worth trying your luck!
-And just a heads up: there’s a $10 CAD per person deposit on weekends and public holidays.
+And just a heads-up: there’s a $10 CAD per person deposit on weekends and public holidays.

 Morning – Lynn Canyon or Capilano Suspension Bridge